 Convergence

-For convex losses (like Mean squared error for linear regression, or Binary cross-entropy for Logistic regression without regularization peculiarities) gradient descent provably converges to the global minimum given a small enough learning rate — every local minimum of a convex function is global.
+For convex losses (like Mean squared error for linear regression, or Binary cross-entropy for Logistic regression without regularization peculiarities) gradient descent provably converges to the global minimum given a small enough learning rate, since every local minimum of a convex function is global.
 For non-convex losses (typical of deep neural networks), it converges to a local minimum, not necessarily the best one.
-Saddle points slow training but stochastic-gradient noise typically escapes them.
-In practice, for large neural networks, the many local minima tend to have similar loss values, so finding “a” local minimum is usually fine — but the convergence guarantee from the convex case is gone.
+Saddle points slow training but stochastic-gradient noise usually escapes them.
+For large neural networks, the many local minima tend to have similar loss values, so finding “a” local minimum is usually fine, but the convergence guarantee from the convex case is gone.

-This procedure — initialize parameters, compute predictions, compute loss, compute gradients, step — is the engine driving virtually all modern machine-learning training.
-Every neural network, no matter how large, is trained by some variant of this loop.
+The loop is the same everywhere: initialize parameters, compute predictions, compute loss, compute gradients, step.
+Every neural network, no matter how large, is trained by some variant of it.